levidsmith/LeaderboardExample/README.txt

 - SQL: Add foreign key relation between game.id and score.game
 - Unity: Add a timeout if the game has checked the leaderboard X number of times and no data has been returned
 - Unity: Fix probable issue with leaderboard display (ScoreDisplay.cs) when there are no matching rows in the score table.
 The game should keep checking every second until score values are returned.
+- Unity: Remove the UI specific code in the addScore method from LeaderboardManager.cs
 - PHP: Add ability to display latest scores